c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 - `set cuc`: (_cursor column_) Highlights the current cursor column, making indentation easier to follow.
 - `syntax on`: Enables syntax highlighting for improved readability.

-## Kubectl Aliases
+## Kubectl Aliases and Shortcuts

-You'll type `kubectl` hundreds of times during the exam, so creating aliases is well worth it.
+During the exam you will type `kubectl` hundreds of times and will also need to back up configuration files.
+To save time and reduce the risk of mistakes (especially when nervous), avoid typing repeated commands: use aliases, functions, and shortcuts to prevent typos.

 Each remote exam node already contains a preconfigured `.bashrc` file with several useful settings.
 A handy trick is to copy that file back to the main workstation, append your own aliases, and then copy it back to the remote nodes.